LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 [[images/evolutions.png]]

-Just click the **Apply script** button to apply the script automatically.
-You database schema is now ready!
+Just click the **Apply script** button to run the script.
+Your database schema is now ready!

 > **Note:** Read more about [[Evolutions|Evolutions]].

-It's now time to implement the SQL queries in the `Task` companion object.
-Let's start by the `all()` operation.
+It’s now time to implement the SQL queries in the `Task` companion object, starting with the `all()` operation.
 Using **Anorm** we can define a parser that will transform a JDBC `ResultSet` row to a `Task` value:

 ```
 import anorm._